REG 04.20.07 - Adverse Weather and Other Emergency Conditions

 7. LOCATION OF AFFECTED FACILITIES

-7.1 All University-affiliated facilities in Wake County are subject to these procedures, and must remain open with at least skeleton staffing unless there is an official announcement by the Chancellor or Provost.
+7.1 All University-affiliated facilities in Wake County are subject to these procedures, and must remain open with at least skeleton staffing unless there is an official announcement of adverse weather conditions by the Chancellor or Provost.

 7.2 County centers of the North Carolina Cooperative Extension Service should follow their county government's guidelines for adverse weather and other emergency conditions.